 Laura and Lisa share the same mission, but one is from a personal experience and the other is from a clinical perspective.
 They teamed up and started a grass-roots charity called Shout Out Loud MN!
 They started a simple non-profit and are like “charity fairies” or in other words, a “pass through” charity where they raise money for other tax exempt non-profits with 501c3 status.
 Laura and Lisa volunteer their time to advocate for those who need them to Shout Out Loud for them!

 In the spring of 2018, they decided to do something with their advocacy and planned a 12-hour charity event in just 3 months!
 They raised over 16K for NAMI MN and Canvas Health (two Minnesota non-profits with a similar mission).
 They only had volunteers to help put on this event, including speakers, the bands, music production, etc. that helped to make the first annual event a huge success!

-We are excited to see what the year brings as we plan our 3rd Annual suicide prevention and awareness concert benefit.
-Join us September 13th, 2020
+We are excited to see what the year brings as we plan our 3rd almost Annual suicide prevention and awareness concert benefit.
+Join us October 1st 2022.

 We would love your support and collaboration with this exciting community event and to help us SHOUT OUT LOUD!